widavies/WinJump/README.md

 ﻿# WinJump

-Ever wanted to jump directly to your `Nth` desktop on Windows 10 or 11 with a keyboard shortcut of your choice?
+Configure a custom keyboard shortcut to jump between virtual desktops in Windows.

 WinJump enables you to create custom shortcuts to jump to any desktop and cycle between groups of desktops.
 WinJump will also tell you what virtual desktop you're on in the system tray:

 ![image](https://user-images.githubusercontent.com/11671115/232614847-1f8ccd7f-d5b8-429b-a67c-7f94cc5e18d9.png)